 Learn how health system UPMC and financial services firm CIBC are adopting long-term strategies on their big data programs, buying tools as needed to support analytics applications.
 Continue Reading

-An executive from Time Warner Cable explains why it's important to evaluate how big data tools fit into larger business goals before deciding to adopt them.
+An executive from Time Warner Cable explains why it's important to evaluate how big data software fits into your organization's larger business goals.
 Continue Reading

 Allegiance Retail Services, a mid-Atlantic supermarket co-operative, is deploying a cloud-based big data platform in place of a homegrown system that fell short on analytics power.
 Continue Reading